mui/material-ui/docs/pages/blog/masonry-post.md

 One important thing to note is that simply setting a fixed height to `<MasonryItem />` will not do anything.
 Because it is a CSS grid item, it is constrained to the row height configured in its grid container, `<Masonry />`.
 So, we should use a property called `grid-row-start` or `grid-row-end`.
 Both properties span the height of a grid item to a specific number of rows.
 For example, applying `grid-row-end: span 10` to a `<MasonryItem />` spans its height to amount to 10 rows.

 This means that a `<MasonryItem />`'s height is always a multiple of the row height configured in `<Masonry />`.
 If the row height is `10px`, the height of `<MasonryItem />` is a multiple of `10px`: `100px`, `110px`, ... and so on.
-This limitation gives rise to a serious problem.
-However, there is always a solution, and both the problem and the solution are introduced in the next section.
+This limitation leads to a serious problem.
+However, there is always a solution, and both the problem and the solution are introduced in the [next section](#we-chose-css-grid-over-css-flexbox).

 On the other hand, there is an amazing benefit to this implementation: it places a grid item to the shortest column by default.
 (Spoiler: this isn't the case in the other option).
 Also, this implementation makes it extremely handy to support the column spanning feature.
 We can use `grid-column-start` or `grid-column-end` to span the width of a grid item.
 Both of these advantages lead to less dependence on JavaScript, which meets our goal of making a light-weight component.

 Overall, this approach satisfies all the requirements discussed earlier except for server-side rendering.
-Still, this implementation seems like a fairly sufficient candidate to me.
-What do you think?
-Let's have a look at the other option, and it might be easier to decide.
+Still, this implementation seemed like a fairly sufficient candidate to me.
+Let's have a look at the other option, and it might be easier to conclude how we came to the final implementation.

 **2. CSS Flexbox + Configuring `order` of items**